 Video Overview & Demo

-The second piano of the Masterpiece Series is C. Bechstein’s transcendent 6’ piano, the A 192 Salon Grand Piano.
-The instrument has few peers to compare to; with a 15 month production time, Stradivarius spruce soundboard, exquisite finishing, and expert carpentry, the piano isn’t just an efficient sound-producing machine, but a thing of pure beauty.
-We hope you enjoy our discussion and exploration of this absolutely fantastic instrument!
+The second piano of the Masterpiece Series is C. Bechstein’s transcendent 6’ acoustic piano, the A 192 Salon Grand Piano (formerly C. Bechstein MP192).
+This instrument has few peers to compare to; with a 15 month production time, Stradivarius spruce soundboard, exquisite finishing, and expert carpentry, the piano isn’t just an efficient sound-producing machine, but a thing of pure beauty.

-The tone of the C. Bechstein M/P 192 is colorful, sustaining, and clear.
-Each note produces a vast array of well-balanced harmonics, and the soundboard is responsive enough to maintain the clarity of every tone even when pushed with thick chords at high volumes.
+The tone of the C. Bechstein M/P 192 is bursting with wonderful colors, sustain, and clarity.
+Each note produces a vast array of well-balanced harmonics due to an excellent tension scale, and the soundboard is responsive enough to maintain the clarity of every tone even when pushed with thick chords at high volumes.
 The treble is strong with a beautiful singing attack with very low hammer noise, and the mid-range is lush with plenty of tonal palettes to play with.
-The bass is warm without being overly resonant, and the transition to the bass from the tenor is barely detectable.
+The powerful bass is warm without being overly resonant, and the perfect register transitions to the bass from the tenor is barely detectable.

 |Size||Length||6’4” (192 cm)|